 - I am now old enough to…

-Welcome back!
-We hope you’ve had an amazing time running the 5 Minute Fast Starts in your classroom.
-This weekend, let’s build on this and explore a few different types of Sizzling Starts.
+We hope you’ve enjoyed running the 5-Minute Fast Starts in your classroom.
+Let’s build on this and explore a few different types of Sizzling Starts.

 Below are some of the favourite (and easiest) ways to create a Sizzling Start.
 There’s also loads of examples to help showcase them with your students.

 After you run through these examples, download and run the ‘Discovering Different Styles’ Action Activity below.
 You can use the Activity in class or give it to your students for homework (trust me they’ll love it – it includes watching TV).

 Five, four, three, two, ONE!
 The cameras were rolling and I was about to eat a cockroach.